Prescribe With Confidence

 Recent Research: the UPGx Trial

-The findings, published in The Lancet, revealed that personalised medication dosages informed by patients' genetic profiles led to a 30% reduction in serious side effects.
-Overseen by prominent European pharmacogenetics experts, including the NHS Chair of Pharmacogenetics at the University of Liverpool, the study has set a precedent for integrating pharmacogenomics into clinical practice.
+Published in The Lancet, the results showed that tailoring medication doses based on a patient’s genetic profile led to a 30% reduction in serious side effects.
+The study was led by leading European experts in pharmacogenetics, including the NHS Chair of Pharmacogenetics at the University of Liverpool, and has set a new benchmark for bringing pharmacogenomics into routine clinical care.

-Our test uses the same lab partner and guidelines as those outlined in the UPGx study.
+Mantara’s test follows the same laboratory standards and guidelines used in the UPGx study.

 Book a Free 10-Minute Call to Find Out More